noties/Debug/README.md

 Debug library provides a lot of useful information.
 For ex., Java file name as tag, method name and a line number where Debug function was called.

-Also, it wraps String.format(), so you can create any message with nearly any quantity of variables to check at almost to pain (and time).
+Also, it wraps String.format(), so you can create any message with nearly any quantity of variables to check at almost no pain (and time).

 ### How to do it